Set Current Location

 The Birla Institute of Scientific Research has earned a sparkling reputation for its immeasurable contribution towards technological progress in India.
 As an extension to spreading knowledge, the research institute in Jaipur also houses a planetarium that conducts as many as 6 astronomy shows on a daily basis.
 Most of these shows are in Hindi but if requested, English shows can be arranged as well.
 In comparison to the other Birla planetariums across the country, this one may not be as large but it certainly maintains the standard in terms of the state-of-the-art equipment it uses.
 If language isn't too much of a problem, one should definitely stop by for a look.
 Visit their website for show timings and schedules.

-Anokhi Museum of Hand Printing, the one of its kind museum showcases block painted textiles that reflect the Rajasthani art-form.
+Anokhi Museum of Hand Printing is one of its kind museum that showcases block painted textiles that reflects the Rajasthani art-form.
 The fabrics on display come with exquisite designs, patterns and prints that will appeal to every visitor alike.
-The art of hand-printing and block painting is explored fully by the traditional Indian artists here.
+The art of hand-printing and block painting is explored fully by traditional Indian artists here.
 The museum remains closed from May to July 15th for maintenance purposes.
 So, the next time you visit Jaipur, make sure to drop by this unique restored haveli or palace that houses some rare and interesting pieces.
-Check website for more details.